 I wish I had planned my time more carefully when it came to this.
 Each country requires different things for your student visa and in some cases you may not even need a visa (depends on which country, for how long you’re staying etc.).
 As soon as you get accepted to study abroad find out whether or not you need a Student Visa.
 I needed one and I had to travel to a different city (5 hour drive from me) twice to go to different doctor’s appointments and to get certain documents.
 Plus some documents can take up to 6 weeks to process.
 It can be a nightmare (in fact I received my Student Visa the day before I left = super stressful) so get started early.

 Hostels are one of my favorite parts about traveling.
 You get to meet people from all over the world and you all already have a common interest – traveling!
 Plus it’s cheap and sometimes breakfast is even included.
-The website I like to use is www.hostelworld.com because after you visit a hostel you can rate it and also see what other people have rated it as well as read reviews and be able to compare prices of multiple hostels on one website.
+The websites I like to use are Hostel World and Booking.
+This is because after you visit a hostel you can rate it and also see what other people have rated it as well as read reviews and be able to compare prices of multiple hostels on one website.

 Writing in both a journal and blog are good for different reasons.
-I keep a journal for thoughts and stories I’d rather not share online as well as to glue in different mementos from my trip (airplane tickets, movie stubs etc.).
+5 Reasons To Start A Travel Journal Right Now for thoughts and stories I’d rather not share online as well as to glue in different mementos from my trip (airplane tickets, movie stubs etc.).
 I also draw and paint in it.
 Your journal will probably end up being better than any souvenir you bring home because you will have recorded memories in it and going back and reading it in the future will be amazing.
 My blog has been mostly so that family and friends and whoever else can follow my travels and adventures.
 It lets people who love you know what you’re up to and how you’re doing.
 It also is a good way to just practice writing and to connect with other travelers.

 This one is kind of a no-brainer.
 You’re in a new place and it can be intimidating at first but let go of fear and try new things!
 This means food, drinks and activities.
 For example while here in South America I have eaten alpaca in the Atacama desert and guinea pig in Peru.
 (Pssssttt the alpaca tastes way better than the guinea pig).
 I also went sand boarding for the first time and got a new tattoo!
 Try to do as many new things as possible.
 You’re in a different country so there are going to be so many opportunities for you to do new things.